zhangjuncsu/Diphase/README.md

 ```
 Diphase can be found in ./bin and the python scripts can be found in ./script.
 ## Testing
 Download the testing data from [Google Drive](https://drive.google.com/file/d/1rvvWr4t4ZjbuJPP6PrLujh6FHxRmKE5e/view?usp=drive_link).
-Extract the data for input.
-Then run the demo to test whether diphase has been successfully installed
+The example data are used for input.
+Then run the demo to test whether diphase has been successfully installed.
+[Here](https://drive.google.com/file/d/1KiybiVVkIzygzCfZL9bL69yGEiyISVKG/view?usp=drive_link) is the output for the example data.
 ```
 tar -zxf data.tar.gz
 python /path/to/Diphase/script/pipeline.py phase --pri /path/to/data/primary.fasta --alt /path/to/data/alternate.fasta --rdfname /path/to/data/subread.fastq.gz --hic1 /path/to/data/HiC1.fastq.gz --hic2 /path/to/data/HiC2.fastq.gz --model <clair3 model path> --type ont -d <out directory> -t <threads> --dump_filtered